 SWEETENS COVE – South Pittsburg, TN

 The King-Collins creation is everything that golf should be.
 Strategically challenging, visually interesting, and holes punctuated by stellar greens.
 Combine the design with the ability to play cross-country golf and it is impossible to get bored going around and around Sweetens.
 Need a playing partner?
-No worries, Rob and Patrick are always willing to grab their sticks and geeks won’t find better company anywhere.
+No worries, Rob and his staff are always willing to grab their sticks and geeks won’t find better company anywhere.

 DUNES CLUB – New Buffalo, MI